trigaten/Learn_Prompting/docs/image_prompting/shot_type.md

 # 🟢 Shot type
 Shot types refer to the various camera angles and compositions used in filmmaking to capture different perspectives and visual effects within a scene.
 These shot types play a crucial role in conveying the story, setting the mood, and influencing the audience's perception and emotions.

-There are several kinds of shot types, each serving its own unique purpose.
+There are several kinds of shot types, which each serve their own unique purpose.
 Some common examples include long shot, medium shot, bird-eye shot, and low-angle shot.

 import bird_eye_shot from '@site/docs/assets/images_chapter/bird_eye_shot.webp';
 import close_up_shot from '@site/docs/assets/images_chapter/close_up_shot.webp';